-The Statement of Net Position is reported on the full accrual, economic resources basis, which recognizes all long-term assets as well as all long-term debt and obligations.
-The District's net position is reported in three parts: net investment in capital assets, restricted net assets, and unrestricted net assets.
+The Statement of Net Position is presented on the full accrual, economic resources basis, which recognizes all long-term assets as well as all long-term debt and obligations.
+The District's net position is reported in three parts: net investment in capital assets, restricted net position, and unrestricted net position.

 The Statement of Activities demonstrates the degree to which the direct expenses of a given function are offset by program revenues.
 Direct expenses are those that are clearly identifiable with a specific function.
-Program revenues include 1) charges to customers or applicants who purchase, use, or directly benefit from goods, services or privileges provided by a given function and 2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function.
+Program revenues include 1) charges to customers or applicants who purchase, use or directly benefit from goods, services or privileges provided by a given function and 2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function.
 Property taxes, unrestricted state aid, interest earnings and other items not included among program revenues are reported instead as general revenues.

 Separate financial statements are provided for governmental funds.
 Major individual governmental funds are reported as separate columns in the fund financial statements.
-The General Fund is the District's major fund, and only fund.
+The General Fund and the 2017 Sinking fund are the District's major funds.
+Nonmajor funds are aggregated and presented in a single column.

 Fund Financial Statements - Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Fund level statements include a Balance Sheet and a Statement of Revenues, Expenditures and Changes in Fund Balances.
-The Balance Sheet reports current assets, current liabilities, and fund balances.
+The Balance Sheet reports current assets, current liabilities and fund balances.
 The Statement of Revenues, Expenditures and Changes in Fund Balances reports on the sources and uses of current financial resources.
 This differs from the economic resources measurement focus used to report at the district-wide level.
 Reconciliations between the two sets of statements are provided in separate schedules.

-Revenues are recognized when susceptible to accrual, i.e., both measurable and available.
+Revenues are recognized when susceptible to accrual; i.e., both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 For this purpose, the District considers revenues to be available if they are collected within 60 days after the end of the current fiscal period.
 Expenditures are generally recorded when the liability is incurred if they are paid within 60 days after the end of the current fiscal period.
 The exception to this general rule is that principal and interest on long-term debt is recognized when due.